-October is Archaeology Month in Oklahoma and internationally, and Spiro Mounds Archaeological Center will celebrate International Archaeology Day on Saturday, October 17, 2020, with a lecture, a guided walk, and many other activities.
-Oklahoma Archaeology Month is sponsored and promoted by the Oklahoma Anthropological Society and the Oklahoma Public Archaeology Network and includes many more events throughout Oklahoma during the month of October.
+October is Archaeology Month in Oklahoma and internationally, and Spiro Mounds Archaeological Center will celebrate International Archaeology Day on Saturday, October 16, 2021, with a lecture, a guided walk, and many other activities.
+Oklahoma Archaeology Month is sponsored and promoted by the Oklahoma Anthropological Society and the Oklahoma Public Archaeology Network, and includes many more events (some virtual) throughout Oklahoma during the month of October.

 Spiro Mounds Archaeological Center is the only prehistoric American Indian archaeological site in Oklahoma open to the public and is the perfect place to celebrate Archaeology Month.
 Lectures about the prehistory and history of this region will start at 11 a.m.
 There also will be a guided tour of the site at 2 p.m. led by manager Dennis Peterson.
 The regular exhibits will be available throughout the day as well.
 Expert flint knappers, or stone tool makers, will be on hand to show off their skills from 10 a.m. to 4 p.m.
 An archaeologist will be available to identify artifact collections for visitors during that same time.
 Educational games and activities will be available throughout the day.

 If you would like to know more about Archaeology Month events, please visit www.ou.edu/okpan.
 For more information on Spiro Mounds Archaeological Center, please contact Dennis Peterson at 918-962-2062 or firstname.lastname@example.org.